kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 1. Format our data into a nice string to send to DALL-E.
 2. Send that data to DALL-E, get an image back, then upload it to our Kintone gallery.

-The [Open AI POST request](../src/requests/aiPOSTRequest.js) and the [Kintone PUT request](../src/requests/kintonePUTRequest.js) are already created, but we need to understand what those functions do in order to work on the `main.js`.
+The [Open AI POST](../src/requests/aiPOSTRequest.js) and the [Kintone PUT](../src/requests/kintonePUTRequest.js) requests are already created, but we need to understand what those functions do to work on the `main.js`.

-Looking at the [Open AI POST request](../src/requests/aiPOSTRequest.js), we can see it takes a `postBody` variable to send to Open AI DALL-E.
+Looking at the [Open AI POST request](../src/requests/aiPOSTRequest.js), we see it takes a `postBody` variable to send to Open AI DALL-E.
 [Open AI's Image Generation](https://platform.openai.com/docs/api-reference/images/create) documentation says our `postBody` should look like this:

 ``` json